opengisch/QField/docs/snippets.md

 This [QField OpenStreetMap Nomination plugin](https://github.com/opengisch/qfield-nominatim-locator) is a good example to learn more about search bar integration.

-## Configuration button within the plugin manager
+## Add a plugin configuration button in the plugin manager

 For plugins requiring user configuration, QField allows for these to add a configuration button within its plugin manager.